How many of your new patients have left the "current medications" field blank on their intake form?

 Patients complete AI-powered conversational intake from their phone — at home, on the couch, in a waiting room.
 The experience feels like texting, not paperwork.
 And because the AI adapts to each response, patients provide richer detail without noticing they've answered more questions than a traditional form would have contained.

-I keep coming back to the Kelowna naturopath.
-When she switched from forms to conversational intake, she stopped getting blank medication fields.
-Not because the AI forced patients to answer — it asked differently.
+Back to the Kelowna naturopath.
+When she switched from forms to conversational intake, the blank medication fields disappeared.
+The AI didn't force patients to answer — it asked differently.
 Instead of a text field labeled "Current Medications," the conversation said something like "Are you taking any supplements or medications right now?
 Even over-the-counter stuff counts."
 Patients responded with full sentences: "Yeah, I take vitamin D and fish oil every day, and ibuprofen sometimes when my back flares up."
+Three data points from a casual answer.
+The form got zero.

-Conversational intake adapts to each patient's specialty, condition, and responses — turning what used to be a rigid 40-field form into a 3-minute chat that patients actually finish.
+Conversational intake adapts to each patient's specialty, condition, and responses — turning what used to be a rigid 40-field form into a 3-minute chat that patients finish.

-That Brampton admin?
-She's not re-typing anymore.
+That Brampton admin is not re-typing anymore.

 How does AI conversational intake work differently from digital forms?